Two-loop corrections to the QCD propagators within the Curci-Ferrari model: Introduction

 The paper is organized as follows.
-We provide the necessary background details for the Curci-Ferrari model we use in Section II.
+We provide the necessary background details for the Curci-Ferrari model in Section II.
 This includes the definition of the form factors that are computed to two loops as well as a general review of the finer points of the renormalization scheme that allows us to probe the infrared.
 A summary of the one loop work of Ref.~\cite{Pelaez:2014mxa} is also provided together with the definition of the Infrared Safe renormalization scheme to be used throughout this work.
-The following section describes the technical aspects of calculating the necessary two loop Feynman graphs contributing to each of the two-point functions when there are two independent mass scales.
-As our ultimate goal is to plot the form factors for all momenta a substantial part of the discussion is devoted to internal checks in various limits that ensure the results are reliable prior to constructing plots.
+Section III describes the technical aspects of calculating the necessary two loop Feynman graphs contributing to each of the two-point functions when there are two independent mass scales.\footnote{We stress that going to two-loop order in the present set-up is not a straightforward task.
+In Ref.~\cite{glmq8} the focus was on pure YM where there was only one mass scale.
+Here we will have two distinct masses when the dynamical quarks are included.
+Therefore we have to evaluate all possible two loop massive Feynman integrals contributing to the gluon, ghost and quark two-point functions in the Landau gauge.
+Indeed aside from the one loop correction to the quark two-point function, it is not until two loops that graphs with both mass scales are present in individual diagrams.
+It is only at this point that we truly have a tool to fully explore the interrelationship between the mass parameters behind color confinement and chiral symmetry breaking.} A substantial part of the discussion is devoted to internal checks in various limits that ensure the results are reliable prior to constructing plots.
 The implementation of the Infrared Safe renormalization scheme at two-loop order is discussed in Section IV which completes the analytic aspect of the computation.
-Our results are presented in Section V which contains the form factor plots for all momenta in comparison to several lattice data sets.
-These have been compiled for different pion masses.
-Therefore the discussion of Section V centres on the error analysis for relating two loop results to data.
+Our results are presented in Section \ref{sec:results}.
+In particular, Section \ref{sec:VA} focuses on the main goal of this work, namely the two-loop evaluation of the gluon, quark and dressing functions and their comparison to several lattice data sets corresponding to various pion masses.
+We find that the two-loop perturbative expressions for these functions in the CF model provide a good account of the data both far from the chiral limit and close to the physical case.
+Section \ref{sec:VB} illustrates the failure of the perturbative CF approach with regard to the quark mass function as one approaches the physical case, while Section \ref{sec:VA3} investigates the impact of a non-perturbative running for the quark mass parameter on the quality of the perturbative determination of the dressing functions.
 After concluding remarks in Section VI there are four Appendices.
 The first illustrates all the graphs we have computed while the next discusses finer aspects of the two loop renormalization group flow.
 These ideas are illustrated in a third appendix using the simple case of the minimal subtraction scheme which we used as benchmark before implementing the Infrared Safe renormalization scheme and which could also serve as a pedagogical introduction to two-loop running.
 The final appendix gathers next-to-leading order UV and IR asymptotic expansions of the various anomalous dimensions used in the present work.